Cruise Ship Vocabulary and Glossary

 Remember of course, that the tub you’re sailing in is NEVER referred to as a boat, (nor a tub, of course) but a ship.
 And remember also that the ship is always she, and NEVER he, and NEVER, NEVER it.

-bow – the front of the ship
+midships – word used to refer to the middle of the ship

 brig – ship’s jail